yakovenkodenis/lengwahe/README.markdown

 similar to Ruby with Python indentation.
 A keyword "klase" means a Class, a "paraan" as a Function, "kung" is "If", "kundi" as "if else"

-best way is to look at the sample
+best way is to look at the sample:

+    klase Kahangahanga:
+      paraan gumagana_ba
+        "oo naman!"

   `klase Kahangahanga:`
   ` paraan gumagana_ba:`